-The ASCRIM study (Alopecia in Survivors of CRitical Illness: a Mixed Methods Study
+The ASCRIM study (Alopecia in Survivors of CRitical Illness: a Mixed Methods Study.
+Recruiting from June 5th 2017.

 Hair-loss is of course of minor concern to an intensive care team focussed on patient survival.
 However, hair-loss can be extremely important for patients recovering from critical illness.
 A recent pilot study at Morriston Hospital found that 17% of patients attending the ICU follow up clinic complained of hair-loss.
 There is very little research about how often hair-loss occurs in survivors of a critical illness.
 The first objective of this All Wales study is to investigate the incidence and nature of hair-loss in adult survivors of critical illness.
 The second objective is to investigate the risk factors for hair-loss in adult survivors of critical illness.